-VMware Code Stream is one of the amazing services available as part of the VMware Cloud Automation Services offering.
+VMware Code Stream is one of the amazing services available as part of the VMware vRealize Automation Cloud offering.
 Code Stream is an application and infrastructure pipeline and release automation solution.
 You can model any kind of release process for any kind of software or infrastructure, implement blue/green, canary or rolling update delivery methods quickly, and visualize all active pipelines and their current status.
-It might just be my favorite service of the three that make up Cloud Automation Services!!
+It might just be my favorite service of the three that make up vRealize Automation Cloud!!

 In this post I am going to cover a new feature released that allows you to trigger a pipeline via a webhook when an updated image is posted to a docker repository.
 This feature is super useful when you want the latest image deployed in an environment when it is updated into the repository.
 For example, your dev team might have a CI job that compiles your new application, builds a new image, and uploads it to your private or public Docker repository.
 When that image is uploaded, it triggers a Code Stream pipeline to run the image through your deployment stages (DEV, QA, STAGING, PROD).